 Ever wanted to make your own gnocchi and thought 'nahh probs too hard'?
 Well, don't!
-It's actually really simple and quite a lot of fun 🙂 I find crispy kale chips work really well with these lemon thyme butter infused gnocchi.
+It's actually really simple and quite a lot of fun 🙂 Adding some crispy kale chips absolutely completes this rich and yum lemon butter gnocchi.
 Not only does it add a great contrasting crunch, it'll also help up your fibre intake!
-Serve with a generous sprikle of parmesan cheese.
-YUMM.
+Serve with a generous sprinkle of parmesan cheese.

 TIP: If you're short on time, just poke a deep dent in each gnocchi (with your index finger) and call it a day!
 Get's the job done 😉